ingonyama-zk/developer-docs/docs/introduction.md

 ICICLE is an cryptography library for ZK using GPUs.
 ICICLE implements blazing fast cryptographic primitives such as EC operations, MSM, NTT, Poseidon hash and more on GPU.

 ICICLE is designed to be easy to use, developers don't have to touch a single line of CUDA code.
-Our Rust and Golang ICICLE bindings allow your team to transition from CPU to GPU with minimal re-engineering.
-ICICLE is also scalable by nature, now that your proving pipeline supports GPU its possible to use ICICLE's multi GPU support to scale your prover across any number of GPUs.
+Our Rust and Golang bindings allow your team to transition from CPU to GPU with minimal changes.

 Learn more about ICICLE and GPUs [here][ICICLE-OVERVIEW].